PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 2. An existing or past relationship with any of the parties to the agreement to arbitrate or the arbitration proceeding, their counsel or representatives, a witness (or any of the other arbitrators, if any).

-The arbitrator shall file the signed oath with ASP and shall serve a copy thereof on each party (and, if any disclosures are made, on the other arbitrators, if any).
+The arbitrator shall file the signed verification form with ASP and shall serve a copy thereof on each party (and, if any disclosures are made, on the other arbitrators, if any).

 After accepting appointment, an arbitrator has a continuing obligation to disclose to all parties (and to the other arbitrators, if any), any facts that the arbitrator thereafter learns that a reasonable person would consider likely to affect the impartiality of the arbitrator.